openSUSE/news-o-o/_posts/2010-11-27-opensuse-weekly-news-issue-151-is-out.markdown

 "Is this thing on? *tap* *tap*.
 Good evening friends, this is your openSUSE Board speaking.
-If you didnâ€™t hear yet, Novell has agreed to be acquired by Attachmate Corporation.
+If you didn’t hear yet, Novell has agreed to be acquired by Attachmate Corporation.
 What does that mean for the openSUSE Project?
-We donâ€™t know exactly yet because our crystal ball is currently in the shop and therefore fortune-telling is not our greatest talent ;-) However, we have other talents: we are a software developer community and weâ€™re here to work on one of the greatest GNU/Linux distributions and other world class software distribution tools to advance Free and Open Source software together with the global FOSS community! (...)"
+We don’t know exactly yet because our crystal ball is currently in the shop and therefore fortune-telling is not our greatest talent ;-) However, we have other talents: we are a software developer community and we’re here to work on one of the greatest GNU/Linux distributions and other world class software distribution tools to advance Free and Open Source software together with the global FOSS community! (...)"